Euro and dollar hit by political drama; yen, Swiss franc up

 Letta has a commanding majority in the lower house, and if he can gain support from a few dozen senators among dissenting Berlusconi followers or opposition parties, he could form a new government.

-Across the Atlantic Ocean, both sides of the political divide are still locked in a bitter debate on a health programme that has been tied to new government funding measures.
+Across the Atlantic Ocean, both sides of the political divide are still locked in a bitter debate on a health program that has been tied to new government funding measures.

 The standoff is a harbinger of the next big political battle: raising the federal government's borrowing authority.
 Failure to do so by mid-October may result in a historic debt default that could cripple the U.S. economy and send shockwaves around the globe.